 - Networking opportunity with SMEs from MedTech and non-MedTech sectors to learn on cybersecurity best practices that can be incorporated into the medical device industry

 - Contribute to the discussions on the development of Medical Device Threat Modelling Playbook

 - Technical professionals in the medical device sector working in product development including software development, systems architecture or integration, project management, or documentation management.

 - Regulatory professionals in the medical device public and private sectors.

 This opportunity will be most beneficial if technical professionals participate along with their counterparts on the regulatory side.
 Although the bootcamp is free of charge to participate, seats are limited.
 In case of an overwhelming response, MDIC will restrict registration to a maximum of two representatives from each interested company.
 Selected participants will receive an email confirmation at least 3 weeks ahead of the bootcamp.
-(MDIC intends to hold two bootcamps in 2020, one in the Washington, DC metro area and another in California.
-Dates and additional information about the venues will be shared when we have a better sense of the evolving situation around Coronavirus pandemic).
-Confirmed attendees are responsible for their travel, food and accommodation.
+(MDIC intends to hold two bootcamps: one virtually from August 17-21 with sessions daily from 1-4pm EST, and another either virtually or in-person at a later date which will be determined when we have a better sense of the evolving situation around the Coronavirus pandemic.)